Mehmood-Deshmukh/Mehmood-Deshmukh/README.md

 Budding Full Stack Web Developer
 --------------------------------

-Learning full-stack developer exploring the world of web development with passion and code.
+I'm a Learning full-stack developer, exploring the world of web development with passion and code.

 *   🌍  I'm based in Pune, India
 *   ✉️  You can contact me at [deshmukhmehmood1@gmail.com](mailto:deshmukhmehmood1@gmail.com)